pupil-labs/pl-neon-matlab/README.md

 ## Python Setup

-Below, we provide installation instructions for MATLAB.
+Here, we provide installation instructions for using MATLAB with Python.
 If you are an Octave user, then please see [these instructions](octave/README.md).

 ### Anaconda and miniconda Python